aabbott1216/Overvision/README.md

 But some not so much
 ![image](https://user-images.githubusercontent.com/77586827/114314010-f89a5c80-9ac6-11eb-92b6-2fb0c33a01d9.png)

-I found that the classifier works well with heroes of similar size to soldier
+I found that the classifier works well with heroes of similar size to soldier but larger heros may need another classifier.

 I found this tutorial series to be immensely helpful in the progress so far: https://www.youtube.com/watch?v=XrCAvs9AePM&list=PL1m2M8LQlzfKtkKq2lK5xko4X-8EZzFPI&index=8